IzzySoprano/MemoryGame/README.md

 3. Scroll down the page until you reach "GitHub Pages" section.
 4. Under the "Source" sub-section, select "master" branch.
 5. Click "Save" button.
 6. The page will refresh.
 To locate the link to the published site, scroll down again to the "GitHub Pages" section.
-Your link will be highlighted in the green box per screenshot below.
+Your link will be highlighted in the green box.

 ![Deployment](assets/img/Deployment/Live.png)